 - Shall either act as or appoint members to liaison positions with other professional organizations or societies.

 - Review minutes for accuracy of all meetings at which the President presides.
+Review minutes produced by the Secretary-Treasurer for accuracy.

 SECTION 4.
 Duties of the President-Elect.